rc9000/oql2json/README.md

 # How to generate the parser

-All the code in the *parser* package can be regnerated from the grammar:
+All the code in the `parser` package can be regnerated from the grammar:

-     java -jar antlr-4.5-complete.jar -o (dir) -package (package-name) grammar/itnmdump.g4
+     java -jar antlr-4.5-complete.jar -o (dir) -package (package-name) grammar/Itnmdump.g4

 # Prerequirements

  * JDK 1.8
  * Maven 3
- * optinally [antlr-4.5-complete.jar](http://www.antlr.org/download/antlr-4.5-complete.jar) to re-generate the parser
+ * optionally [antlr-4.5-complete.jar](http://www.antlr.org/download/antlr-4.5-complete.jar) to re-generate the parser